GoogleChrome/ip-protection/Masked-Domain-List.md

 clickbooth.com                                   | PerformCB                                                      | Not Impacted By Script Blocking
 performancing.com                                | Performancing                                                  | Not Impacted By Script Blocking
 legolas-media.com                                | Perion                                                         | Not Impacted By Script Blocking
+undertone.com                                    | Perion                                                         | Not Impacted By Script Blocking
+vidazoo.com                                      | Perion                                                         | Not Impacted By Script Blocking
 permodo.com                                      | Permodo                                                        | Not Impacted By Script Blocking
 permutive.app                                    | Permutive                                                      | Not Impacted By Script Blocking
 permutive.com                                    | Permutive                                                      | Not Impacted By Script Blocking